New York State agencies will no longer be doing business with Russian entities - NewsBreak

 That’s why she’s is taking action and stated New York stands firmly with Ukraine.

-Hochul signed an executive order directing all state agencies to stop doing business with Russian entities.
-This is to help make sure New York’s economy is not being used to support the invasion.
+Hochul signed an executive order directing all state agencies to stop doing business with Russian entities to help ensure New York’s economy is not being used to support the invasion.

 “We will be calling on all divestments from state money,” said Hochul.
 “We are working with our comptroller on that.
 As well as any company or institution that is on a list of Russian headquartered entities.
 So we are also going to refrain from any future investments.
 This is a strong statement.
 It’s a statement of our priorities, it’s a statement of our values.”

-The governor has said repeatedly that the state is ready to welcome Ukrainian refugees fleeing this conflict.
+The governor has said repeatedly that the state is ready to welcome Ukrainian refugees fleeing the conflict.

 While the state is still not aware of any resettlement requests made by the federal government at this time, since 2007, nearly 2,000 Ukrainian refugees have made New York their home.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.